SingleID/web-plugin/README.md

 	<iframe src="SingleID.php?op=init" width="290" height="80" frameborder="0"></iframe>

----

-PLEASE NOTE:

-:	You need also to create a folder called *userdata/* and make it writable from plugin.php :	Please make sure that this folder is not browsable.
-For better security we recommended to create an empty index.html in this folder

----

-Before testing you have to define 5 constants at the beginning of plugin.php
+Before testing you have to define some constants in SingleID.conf.php

 LOGO_URL